Summit County > Frisco > Mountainside Homes

-Mountain Side Sub surrounds the condos of the same name, but is made up of single-family and duplex homes, built in the same era - the 1980s.
+South of Main Street adjacent to public lands, Mountain Side subdivision surrounds the condos of the same name, but is a cluster of single-family and duplex homes, built around the same time as the condos.

 Mountain Side Neighborhood Homes for Sale